iltuoconsulenteit/DocCropper-Test/README.md

   When using **Original** or **100%** the generator now adjusts for the image's DPI so photos scanned at 150–200 DPI render closer to real size on a 300 DPI PDF page.
+- A small margin is applied around each image so nothing touches the page edges
 - Change the interface language (Italian translation included)

 All JavaScript is contained in `static/app.js`.